rashadkhan359/rashadkhan359/README.md

 ## Who Am I?

-I'm a curious, coffee-powered developer with a passion for **building clean, efficient, and scalable web apps**.
+I'm a curious, tea-powered developer with a passion for **building clean, efficient, and scalable web apps**.
 By day, I lead the development of dynamic, high-performing Laravel projects, and by night, you might catch me tinkering with APIs, learning new technologies, or getting lost in code refactors. ✨

 I love the challenge of turning business problems into elegant tech solutions.
 Also, **bugs** are just my way of having _extra_ fun in the debugging universe 🐛🚀.